-These Pecan Caramel Bars take just 15 minutes of work and you only need 5 ingredients!
-Who doesn’t love gorgeous easy homemade candy bars??
+These Pecan Caramel Bars take just 15 minutes and 5 ingredients!
+Layers of salty crackers, chocolate, caramel and pecans combine to make homemade candy bars!

 Make sure and look out for Fisher’s new packaging on shelves this month!